jroter/miniature-pancakes/front-end/README.md

 # How to Contribue
 - Need to decide if each module page’s should be hosted on the NoSQL database or written on the front-end as static information.
 - Research information regarding start-ups/entrepreneurship needs to be done as well.
-- Pages need to be implemented for each module regarding what Is needed from the customer.
+- Pages need to be implemented for each module regarding what is needed from the customer.
 - Authentication will be required if user specific information is going to be stored.
 Could create a naïve authenticator or use a cloud solution like AWS Cognito.
 - Future video content should be embedded to create a seamless customer experience.
+- make sure when designing the site you stick to the same design format that was used to build the essential wireframe components which are found [here](https://www.figma.com/file/SzeGXR04MRbIoVHk1hagza/Wireframe-Kit-(Community)?node-id=154%3A56362).